TexasInstruments/edgeai-tensorlab/docs/jacinto_ai_quantization_aware_training.md

 - Training with QuantTrainModule is just like any other training.
 However using QuantCalibrateModule is a bit different in that it doesn't need backpropagation - so backpropagation is disabled when using QuantCalibrateModule.

-- We have derived additional classes from these modules called MMDetQuantTrainModules, MMDetQuantCalibrateModules and MMDetQuantTestModules because the forward call of models in mmdetection is a bit different.
+- We have derived additional classes from these modules called XMMDetQuantTrainModules, XMMDetQuantCalibrateModules and XMMDetQuantTestModules because the forward call of models in mmdetection is a bit different.
 For example for tracing through the model, a forward_dummy method is used in mmdetection.
 Also the way arguments are passed to forward call are also a bit different.

 - Training can be done by using the scripts ./scripts/train_main.py or ./scripts/train_dist.py.